cnburnett/ronduncan.github.io/README.md

-# Ron Duncan - A Celebration
+# Ron Duncan - a Celebration

 View at: ronduncan.github.io